 Create a hashtag for your business: This will engage your fans, be seen by their friends and increase your reach.
 What’s the name of your business?
 We could use #WahineMedia or use #LuckyWeWorkPlayHawaii because we work and play in Hawaii.

 Research your competition: Focus on your industry and do market research.
 Who is your competition?
 What hashtags are they using?
 What posts are fans responding to most?

 Don’t abuse the hashtag: Hashtags are valuable but it should be your priority to get a polished message across to your audience.
 Research shows that using any more than three hashtags will result in your readers becoming distracted and confused.
 Use the best ones that represent your brand voice and that specific message.

 Go with the crowd: Explore the most popular hashtags and use them when appropriate.
 There are many ways to accomplish this.
 For starters, you can look at the Twitter website or consider using an app to help you determine this information.
-A few of the most popular include, #throwbackthursday,#flashbackfriday, #TGIF and locally #happyalohafriday.
+A few of the most popular include, #throwbackthursday,#flashbackfriday and #TGIF.
 You can easily use popular hashtags to represent your brand and reach a broader audience.

 Don’t be afraid to share local hashtags but make sure they apply and are appropriate.
 In Hawaii, don’t be afraid to use #luckyweworkplayhawaii #HawaiiLife #AlohaFriday #HappyAlohaFriday.

 Another thing you will want to do is to track hashtags that you use or are considering using.
-This can help you determine how well the hashtag is and whether it is still relevant to your original content.
+This can help you determine the reach of the hashtag and whether it is still relevant to your original content.
 Relevancy is a huge area of focus, so make sure that you choose hashtags that are relevant.